zyfccc/colour-alignment/README.md

 `tags.json` file provides label information that indicates regions of colour patches in the images.

+Here, indexes of colour patches used in this demo and those reported in the paper are explained for index-mapping.

-Indexes of colour patches in this demonstration:
+Indexes of colour patches in this demo:

 ![indexes1](https://user-images.githubusercontent.com/5927085/195492641-a51cd19f-1769-4850-bc5d-973016e65491.png)